ItsmeCurly/Coding/IdeaProjects/LexaardAutomata/README.md

 If I had time I may be able to do this, but I also may need to change the functionality of my classes so that it isn't so difficult to access the transitions of GNFAs
 This will convert from dfa to gnfa: define %name% dfa2regex %nameofFSA%

---REVISION--
-Changed parsing of regular expressions into prefix form, and conversion is also prefix version.
-Made a change to nfaUnion that caused it to not output the correct nfa when unioned (Did this about 1 hour before it is due)

-Included are some of my test cases in .txt files in a folder named /input/

-OLDREGEX was my old implementation of regexes, but it is now deprecated due to needing to use the prefix version.

-Regexes are implemented using a tree based format, with node + nextRegex data.